Understanding Our Class Levels

 Navigating any partnership with integrity, innovating within the improvisational tradition, and embodying the technical and cultural depth of the dance.

 Your integrity holds regardless of partner experience.
 You anticipate and micro-adjust seamlessly, integrate new concepts within the same session, and generate your own movement ideas rooted in the dance’s traditions.
-You are starting to handle competition and performance settings with consistency, and your connection to the cultural heritage runs deep.
+You are starting to handle competition and performance settings with consistency.

 Ready for Level 4?
 Your integrity is unwavering across every context.
 How well you can work and communicate within a partnership is a good skills indicator, and not just the moves you can execute within that dance partnership.